MrOwlTA2/AlarmClock/README.md

 **Installation**
 ---------------------

-You can set the desired snooze time :
+You can set the desired snooze time by installing the package or in the Configuration Editor :

 ```html
 	<package name="AlarmClock" enable="true" autoStart="true">